All Episodes

 Limbaugh said as much, stating provocatively that Schwarzenegger had sold out.

-Now here's the truth of the matter.
+Now, here's the truth of the matter.

-Arnold Schwarzenegger's done the typical sellout move.
+Arnold Schwarzenegger has done the typical sell-out move.

 He's sold out, and there are too many conservatives selling out these days.

-Those words brought out the Terminator in Schwarzenegger.
+Those words brought out the terminator in Schwarzenegger.

 Rush Limbaugh is irrelevant, he replied.